iden3/snarkjs/README.md

 snarkjs zkey verify circuit.r1cs pot12_final.ptau circuit_0003.zkey
 ```

+The `zkey verify` command verifies a `zkey` file.
+It also prints the hashes of all the intermediary results to the console.

 We verify the `zkey` file we created in the previous step.
-The `verify` command verifies a `zkey` file.
-Which means it checks all the contributions to the second phase of the multi-party computation (MPC) up to that point.
-It also prints the hashes of all the intermediary results to the console.
+Which means we check all the contributions to the second phase of the multi-party computation (MPC) up to that point.

 If everything checks out, you should see the following: